1964 Peace Dollar

 About This Coin

-The 1964 Peace Dollar is a United States dollar from the Peace Dollars 1921-1935 series.
-The obverse features a youthful Liberty facing left wearing a radiate crown, designed after sculptor Anthony de Francisci's wife Teresa, while the reverse displays a bald eagle perched on a rock above the word PEACE, with rays of sunlight.
+The 1964 Peace Dollar is a United States dollar from the Peace Dollars 1921-1935 series — the final year of the series.
+In 1964, coins were struck at the Denver Mint.
+The obverse features a youthful Liberty facing left wearing a radiate crown, designed after sculptor Anthony de Francisci's wife Teresa and the reverse displays a bald eagle perched on a rock above the word PEACE, with rays of sunlight.
+Minted during the post-war economic boom, the final era of silver circulating coinage in the United States before the Coinage Act of 1965.
+Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
+A notable auction result reached $2.3K in MS64 grade at eBay.
 Designed by Anthony de Francisci.
-Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
-Produced at the Denver Mint.
-The Peace Dollar was created to commemorate the end of World War I. Anthony de Francisci won a design competition in 1921, using his wife Teresa as the model for a radiant, forward-looking Liberty.
-The high relief of the 1921 issue was reduced in 1922 for easier mass production.
-The 1921 Peace Dollar (high relief) is a sought-after type coin.
-Key dates include the 1928, 1934-S, and 1964-D (never released, almost all melted).
-Modern revivals began in 2021.

 Specifications